shoenig/test/README.md

 Functions like `EqFunc` and `ContainsFunc` work on any type, as the caller passes in a function that takes two arguments of that type, returning a boolean indicating equivalence.

-#### an .Equal method
+#### an `.Equal` method

 Functions like `Equal` and `ContainsEqual` work on types implementing the `EqualFunc` generic interface (i.e. implement an `.Equal` method).
 The `.Equal` method is called to determine equivalence.

-#### the cmp.Equal or reflect.DeepEqual functions
+#### the `cmp.Equal` or `reflect.DeepEqual` functions

 Functions like `Eq` and `Contains` work on any type, using the `cmp.Equal` or `reflect.DeepEqual` functions to determine equivalence.
-Although this is the easiest / most compatible way to "just compare stuff", it the least deterministic way of comparing instances of a type.
+Although this is the easiest / most compatible way to "just compare stuff", it's the least deterministic way of comparing instances of a type.
-Changes to the underlying types may cause unexpected changes in their equivalence (e.g. the addition of unexported fields, function field types, etc.).
+Changes to the underlying types may cause unexpected changes in their equivalence (e.g., the addition of unexported fields, function field types, etc.).
 Assertions that make use of `cmp.Equal` configured with custom `cmp.Option` values.